 Restauranteurs will literally step out in front of you to ask you to come into their establishments, or even jump up and down and wave at you in the street.
 It’s not rude to just walk on by if you are not interested.
 A firm ‘no thank you’ also works well.

 It’s hard, but ignore the beggars or folks who ask you to look at anything.
-There’s usually a second man on the ground waiting to grab your bag if you engage with them.
+There’s usually a second person waiting to grab your bag if you engage with them.
 Avoid buying souvenirs or umbrellas in the streets.

 Rome doesn’t have the best reputation when it comes to tourism, but in reality most people are very friendly and it’s quite easy to find your way around.
 Provided you keep your wits about you, you can have a really lovely time in this beautiful, historic city.